 The Campus Sex Crimes Prevention Act of 2000 requires institutions of higher education to advise members of the campus community where they can obtain information provided by the state concerning registered sex offenders.
 It also requires sex offenders to notify the state of each institution of higher education in the state at which they are employed or enrolled or carrying on a vocation.
 The state is then required to notify the University of any such information it receives.
-Anyone interested in determining whether such persons are on this campus may do so by contacting the Campus Safety Director, Scott Chandler, at 208-467-8550.
-State registry of sex offender information may be accessed at the following link: http://www.isp.idaho.gov/sor_id/
+Anyone interested in determining whether such persons are on this campus may do so by contacting the Campus Safety Director, Scott Chandler, 208-467-8550, scottchandler@nnu.edu.
+The State of Idaho registry of sex offender information may be accessed at the following link: Idaho State Police Sex Offender Registry